TexasDIS/metadata/tdis_metadata_field_documentation.md

 **Controlled Terms URL**: None

 ### Reuse
-**Field Name**: Provenance
+**Field Name**: Chain of Custody
-**Description**: A statement of any changes in ownership and custody of the resource since its creation that are significant for its authenticity, integrity, and interpretation.
-The statement may include a description of any changes successive custodians made to the resource.
+**Description**: A statement of any changes in ownership and custody of the digital object since its creation that are significant for its authenticity, integrity, and interpretation.
+The statement may include a description of any changes successive custodians made to the digital object.
 **Use**: Recommended
 **Use Condition**: None
 **Accepts Multiple Values**: Yes